-Acupuncture literally means to puncture with a needle.
+Dry Needling literally means to puncture with a needle.
 The procedure of puncturing with needles is also site-specific for specific diseases and disorders.

-The tradition of acupuncture theory believes that energy flows within the human body and this energy can be channelized to create balance and health.
+Energy flows within the human body and this energy can be channelized to create balance and health.
 This energy flow is called qi and pronounced “chee”.

-Acupuncture is known to treat a wide range of disorders including:
+Dry Needling can treat a wide range of disorders including:

 Neurological conditions such as headaches, migraines, difficulty sleeping, nervous tension, stroke, dizziness, and Meniere's disease.

 Cardiovascular disorders such as high or low blood pressure, fluid retention, chest pain, and muscle cramps.

 Respiratory conditions such as bronchial asthma, acute and chronic bronchitis, and the common cold.

 Digestive system disorders such as toothache, post-extraction pain, gingivitis, mouth ulcers, hiccough, and weight control.

 Urogenital disorders such as cystitis, prostatitis, orchitis, low sexual vitality, urinary retention, and neurogenic bladder dysfunction.